annembrown/design595/project2.md

 **This project is worth 30% of your final mark.**

 ## Overview
 You have been approached by an established organization looking to create a microsite/landing page for a small project they have.
-The goal of the project is to inform specific users about a service or opportunity they are offering, provide a compelling case for the user to participate and finally have to signup or purchase functionality.
+The goal of the project is to inform specific users about a service or opportunity they are offering, provide a compelling case for the user to participate and finally have them go through a signup or purchase flow.
 In this project, you will go from research all the way to developing a clickable prototype of the website.
 You will not be expected to code it.

 **The first part of the project will be done in groups.** All work for the projects will be done and delivered as a group up to, and including, the wireframes.
 Each student, however, will develop their own moodboards and clickable prototypes.